 "Audit-related fees" relate to services that are reasonably related to the audit of the Company's consolidated financial statements and are not included in "audit fees."
-These services include audits of the Company's 401(k) retirement plan and consultations on certain accounting matters.
+These services include audits of the Company's 401(k) retirement plan and audits related to acquisitions and S-8 filings.